fenceposterror/fenceposterror.github.io/_posts/2018-12-20-BurpInfiltrator-SpringBoot-and-Docker.md

 date: 2018-12-20
 ---

 The other day, I set up Burp Infiltrator.
 During its setup, I ran into an issue or two, hence this blog post.
-So you don't have to ran into the same ones.
+So you don't have to run into the same ones.
 But before we dive in, let's have a look at what Burp Infiltrator actually is.

 The [Burp Infiltrator](https://portswigger.net/burp/documentation/infiltrator) is part of Burp Suite.
 It allows instruction of the applications, so that that during a pentest, you can detect if the input landed in potentially unsafe API calls.
 Massively simplified - that's it.
 And it’s awesome!